jparra6/MCP/codeExec/README.md

 ´´´sh
 pip install "mcp[cli]"
 ´´´
-or alternatively be sure you download the requirements.txt like so:
+or alternatively download the packages on requirements.txt

-´´´sh
-pip install "mcp[cli]"
-´´´

 ## General information

 For general information regarding the python SDK and the MCP in general, follow these links:
 1) https://modelcontextprotocol.io/docs/getting-started/intro

 2) https://github.com/modelcontextprotocol/python-sdk?tab=readme-ov-file#installation